 The highlight of the walk is the visit to Le Beau Chêne.
 The property is private, so we are limited to a view of the mansion from the gate and a stroll around the perimeter of the 3.7-acre grounds.
 We provide detailed descriptions of the interior as well as anecdotes about events that took place in the mansion.

-Other points on the walking tour include a plaque featuring a photo of Josephine Baker at the opening of the Tour de France in 1933.
+Other points on the walking tour include the church where Josephine worshiped.
 Nearby, at the town hall, participants will learn about Baker's efforts to re-establish residency in Le Vésinet when she was facing eviction from Les Milandes, her chateau in the Dordogne.

 The luncheon and walk are designed for private groups of 10-15 persons.
 For more information, contact us at paris[at]entreetoblackparis[dot]com at least six weeks prior to your arrival date in Paris.